sabeydeedaya/docs/src/pages/apps/mparticle-ios-v7.md

 Please ensure you've followed [mParticle's documentation](http://docs.mparticle.com/developers/sdk/ios/kits#deep-linking) to ensure your deep link data is being retrieved.

+!!! info "mParticle in React Native"
+    If you integrate mParticle in React Native, you will still integrate the Branch kit as a Native module and follow the setup steps above.
+However, instead of retrieving deep link data in the the native layer, you'll retrieve deep link data via [mParticle's React Native function found here](https://github.com/mParticle/react-native-mparticle/blob/master/README.md#attribution).

 ### Test deep link

 - Create a deep link from the [Branch Dashboard](https://dashboard.branch.io/marketing)